ibm-cloud-docs/vmwaresolutions/archiref/vcs/vcs-hybridity-intro.md

 * Traffic load balancing to back up
 * Disaster recovery

-Platform security services include HyTrust® CloudControl, which provides automated security and compliance support, enabling better visibility and control over your cloud environment and administrators.
-HyTrust DataControl® delivers data protection with powerful encryption and scalable key management to secure your workloads throughout their lifecycles. {{site.data.keyword.cloud_notm}} Secure Virtualization simplifies compliance and protects your data with encryption, geo-fencing policies, and role-based access controls.
+Platform security services include Entrust CloudControl™, which provides automated security and compliance support, enabling better visibility and control over your cloud environment and administrators.
+Entrust DataControl® delivers data protection with powerful encryption and scalable key management to secure your workloads throughout their lifecycles. {{site.data.keyword.cloud_notm}} Secure Virtualization simplifies compliance and protects your data with encryption, geo-fencing policies, and role-based access controls.
 KMIP™ for VMware is an encryption key lifecycle management offering that manages the encryption keys that IBM Cloud® services or customer built-in applications use.

 Network security options are the FortiGate® Security Appliance that provisions a highly available pair of FortiGate Security Appliance devices to analyze network traffic and protect your virtual infrastructure and the FortiGate Virtual Appliance, which deploys a high availability pair of FortiGate virtual machines on {{site.data.keyword.cloud_notm}} to reduce risk by implementing critical security controls within your virtual infrastructure.
 More network security offerings are in development.